 I have a realistic looking gun but it looks terrible with the safety colors.
 Can’t you just let it go?

 No. Anime Expo® will comply with California regulations regarding safety colors.
 You may either paint on the colors or adhere the color with colored tape (such as Duct tape) [This means that you have to get something that has a strong stickiness like Duct tape or gaffer's tape in the safety color that you tape onto your prop.
-Painter’s tape, Scotch tape that's been colored with marker is not acceptable].
+Tape such as painter’s tape or Scotch tape that's been colored with marker is not acceptable].
 Having bits of colored paper and taping them on with something similar to Scotch tape is also not allowed.

 Where are the peace bonding tables?